-Vegan chilli macaroni cheese is the perfect mid-week meal for those extra busy days when you need something flavourful, nutritious, quick and easy.
-Enjoy a comforting and warming bowl on those long chilly, Autumn/Fall evenings.
+Vegan chilli macaroni cheese is the perfect mid-week meal for those extra busy days when you need something flavour packed, wholesome, quick and easy.

 This chilli mac is simply prepared in one pot and can be ready in just 30 minutes.